Built-in Commands and Telemetry

 In the last section I stated that ”all code regarding finding the battery has already been written.”
 In this section I will trace the code starting from the Arduino “loop()” function clear to the telecom instance “sendData()” method.

-By following the “Robot3DoTBoard::loop()”, the code for finding the battery level of the 3DoTBoard is already provided simply by creating a Robot3DoTBoard object on the main file.
+By following the “ArxRobot::loop()”, the code for finding the battery level of the 3DoT is already provided simply by creating an ArxRobot object on the main file.
 An example is shown in Figure 8.10.

-Figure 8.10: Example of creating a Robot3DoTBoard object called Biped.
+Figure 8.10: Example of creating an ArxRobot object called Biped.

-The example the tab heading in Figure 8.10 refers to the Robot_3DoT_Basic example located in the examples folder of the 3DoT folder.
-To begin, the basic example simply creates a Robot3DoTBoard object called Biped.
-By doing this, Biped can use any subroutines written for a Robot3DoTBoard hence, the inclusion line “#include
+The example the tab heading in Figure 8.10 refers to the ArxRobot_Basic example located in the examples folder of the 3DoT folder.
+To begin, the basic example simply creates an ArxRobot object called Biped.
+By doing this, Biped can use any subroutines written for a 3DoT hence, the inclusion line “#include ”.
+Recall that telemetry is continuously updating sensory data, which means telemetry is most likely under the loop section of the main function.
+The loop of this main file only calls the loop of ArxRobot, so looking into the ArxRobot.cpp file, located in the src folder of the ArxRobot folder, shown in Figure 8.3 below:

 Figure 8.4: File calls the a subroutine called “sendData()” from the TelecomClass file.